rtablada/traffic-signs/readme.md

 Currently, Traffic Signs uses set messages for 404, 403, and other error codes.
 This is being refactored to use a configuration file to allow you to modify messages and accepted codes.

-You will also be able to create a custom view template by changing the configuration file's 'view' property.
+You can set a custom error view by changing the view property.
+The View is sent `$code` and `$message` variables.